March 11, 2007

 winding through narrow trails.
 Like much of the terrain in this part of

-soon found some deep sand and whoops, then more tight woods,
+We soon found some deep sand and whoops, then more tight woods,

 and finally a full-throttle field in front of the staging area.
 Bystanders

 cheered the first wave of riders to dump clutches and open throttles.
-I’m sure a 70
+I’

-turn the throttle all the way to its stop and hang on, right?
+distance – just turn the throttle all the way to its stop and hang on,

 The first complication in this simple concept is the fact that at these